Lamb and mutton: Dishes

 In Australia, the leg of lamb roast is considered to be the national dish.
 Commonly served on a Sunday or any other special occasion, it can be done in a kettle BBQ or a conventional oven.
 Typical preparation involves covering the leg of lamb with butter, pushing rosemary sprigs into incisions cut in the leg, and sprinkling rosemary leaves on top.
 The lamb is then roasted for two hours at 180 °C and typically served with carrots and potato (also roasted), green vegetables and gravy.

 In Indonesia, lamb is popularly served as lamb satay and lamb curry.
 Both dishes are cooked with various spices from the islands, and served with either rice or lontong.
 A version of lamb and bamboo shoot curry is the specialty of Minang cuisine, although similar dishes can be found in Thai cuisine.

 In Mexico, lamb is the meat of choice for barbacoa, in which the lamb is roasted or steamed wrapped in maguey leaves underground.

 In Japan, although lamb is not traditionally consumed in most of the country, on the northern island of Hokkaido and in the northeastern Tohoku regions, a hot-pot dish called jingisukan (i.e. "Genghis Khan") is popular.
 In that dish, thin-sliced lamb is cooked over a convex skillet alongside various vegetables and mushrooms in front of the diners, then dipped in soy-sauce-based dipping sauces and eaten.
 It was so named because lamb is popular in Mongolia (see "Sheep meat consumption" above).

 Organ meats/offal

 Lamb's liver, known as lamb's fry in New Zealand and Australia, is eaten in many countries.
 It is the most common form of offal eaten in the UK, traditionally used in the family favourite (and pub grub staple) of liver with onions, potentially also with bacon and mashed potatoes.
 It is a major ingredient, along with the lungs and heart (the pluck), in the traditional Scottish dish of haggis.

 Lamb testicles or lamb fries are a delicacy in many parts of the world.

 Lamb kidneys are found in many cuisines across Europe and the Middle East, often split into two halves and grilled (on kebabs in the Middle East), or sautéed in a sauce.
 They are generally the most highly regarded of all kidneys.

 Lamb sweetbreads are a delicacy in many cuisines.

+Nutrition and health effects

+Lamb and mutton are forms of red meat.
+Red meat is a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
+According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
+Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.
+If meat is processed, such as by salting, curing, or smoking, health risks further increase.
+The World Cancer Research Fund recommends limiting red meat to no more than three servings per week.